MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ### Update your UWP Game in the Xbox App

 Normally, the Xbox App uses an auto-generated Title ID for all UWP games to power the Xbox Live experiences within the Xbox App.
-In order to have your UWP game properly use the XDP-generated Title ID in the Xbox App, a data update needs to be made within Partner Center, **before you submit your UWP game for release.**
+In order to have your UWP game properly use the Partner Center-generated Title ID in the Xbox App, a data update needs to be made within Partner Center, **before you submit your UWP game for release.**

 To do this, please contact your DAM and tell them you want to update your Xbox App Title ID for your title name.
 Be sure to include:
-* The Title ID created in XDP (visible in XDP under Product Setup &gt; Product Details).
+* The Title ID created in Partner Center (visible in Partner Center under **Product Setup** &gt; **Product Details**).
 * The URL for Windows 10 for your UWP (visible in Partner Center under App management &gt; App identity).

-## Configure Xbox Live in XDP
+## Configure Xbox Live in Partner Center

 ### Service Configuration

-With our XDP and Partner Center products properly configured and bound, you are free to setup your shared Xbox Live configuration within XDP as you would normally for an XDK title.
+With your Partner Center products properly configured and bound, you are free to setup your shared Xbox Live configuration within Partner Center as you would normally for an XDK title.

 **REMINDER** – Bound XDK+UWP games should, under no circumstances, enable, configure, or publish Xbox Live service configuration through the Partner Center.
 Failure to follow this guidance can permanently harm the Xbox Live configuration for your game.